Layoff and Recall of Regular Faculty

 What to Do

 It is so important for members, regular and non-regular alike, to bring any anomalies or concerns about NR1, NR2, or 50% regular assignments to our attention.
-The bottom line is that when more faculty work is precarious, and when the proportion of that precarity increases, we are all harmed—regular and non-regular alike.
+The bottom line is that when more faculty work is precarious, and when the proportion of that precarity increases, we are all harmed—regular and non-regular faculty alike.

 If you have questions or concerns about your work assignment or about work assignments in your department, please contact the KFA.